gaps-closure/hal/api/README.md

 extern void *xdc_sub_socket(gaps_tag tag);
 ```

 The first function creates the 0MQ context.
 The latter two functions connect to [HAL daemon listening 0MQ sockets](../daemon#hal-interfaces), in order to send (on the API pub socket) and  receive (on the API sub socket) data.
-With the sub scoket, the user specifies which HAL packets it wants to receive, using the HAL tag as a filter.
+With the sub socket, the user specifies which HAL packets it wants to receive, using the HAL tag as a filter.

 #### Send and Recv ADUs